apollographql/apollo-server/docs/source/features/plugins.md

 ### `requestDidStart`

-This event is emitted when the server has begun fulfilling a request.
-This lifecycle may return an object which implements request lifecycle events, as necessary.
+The `requestDidStart` event fires when the server has begun fulfilling a request.

-The `requestDidStart` event can return an object which implements the `GraphQLRequestListener` interface in order to define more specific [request- lifecycle events](#Request-lifecycle-events) &mdash; e.g. `parsingDidStart`, `didResolveOperation` `willSendResponse`, etc.  By including these as a subset of `requestDidStart`, plugin specific request scope can be created and used by the more granular events.
+This function can optionally return an object that defines functions that respond to _request_ lifecycle events associated with the request.

 ```js
 const server = new ApolloServer({